 - Widening Isabelle Road to allow for an additional turn lane onto 95th Street

-- Geometric improvements on Valmont Street at the intersection to improve safety and improve roadside drainage during storm events.
+- Geometric improvements on Valmont Road at the intersection to improve safety and improve roadside drainage during storm events.

 Funding for the 95th Street intersection improvements is through a combination of County Transportation Sales Tax and Federal grants for intersection safety improvements.